bsciretti/py10x-engine/README.md

 Working register are: M, A, R

 The store register may be splitted and the splitted part is wrote with a / afer the register name.
 For example E/ in E splitted.
+A splitted register must be write with a space after the /

 Every operation is made on the A register so if you read:
 B-